WR 46

 WR 46 (DI Crucis) is a Wolf-Rayet star in the constellation of the Southern Cross of apparent magnitude +10.8.
 It is located at 55 arcmin north of Theta2 Crucis.
-The star is a member of the distant stellar association OB4 Cru, and is around 2,900 parsecs or 9,300 light years from the Solar System.
+The star is a member of the distant stellar association Cru OB4, and is around 2,900 parsecs or 9,300 light years from the Solar System.

 Features

 WR 46 has spectral type WN3, with peculiarities in the spectrum including unusually broad emission lines.
 Its spectrum is characterized by the presence of strong lines of NV and HeII and the absence of hydrogen lines.
 It is known as a weak-lined WNE star because of the high temperature but relatively weak emission strength.